CrishalLiyanageCS/Smart-Campus-API/README.md

 **`@QueryParam`** reads values out of the query string (the query string is followed by a question mark). `@QueryParam` changes the way the resource is represented.
 To illustrate, in `GET /api/v1/sensors?type=CO2`, the query parameter `type` is not a particular sensor; it is a filtering of the collection.
 Parameters to queries are optional, meaning that when the `type` is not specified, the endpoint comes back with all the sensors, raw.
 They simulate refinements, like filtering, sorting, pagination or choosing particular fields.

 In our implementation, `SensorResource.getAllSensors(@QueryParam("type") String type)` uses `@QueryParam` because the `type` parameter is optional and acts as a filter on the full sensor collection.
 The filtering is implemented using Java streams with `.equalsIgnoreCase()` for case-insensitive matching, so `?type=co2`, `?type=CO2`, and `?type=Co2` all return the same results.

+By contrast, an alternative design such as `/api/v1/sensors/type/CO2` would embed the filter value directly into the URL path.
+This approach is semantically incorrect because CO2 is not a resource — it is a search criterion applied to a collection.
+Embedding it in the path treats it as a resource identifier, which violates REST principles.
+It also pollutes the URI namespace, risks conflicting with actual sensor IDs, and makes it impossible to combine multiple filters (e.g., filtering by both type and status simultaneously) without creating an explosion of nested path combinations.
+Query parameters are the correct mechanism for optional, non-identifying, combinable filters on collections.

 ---